PowerDNS/dnsdist-ansible/README.md

 If these dependencies are included into other repositories already configured in the host or in the custom `dnsdist_install_repo`, set this variable to `False` to skip EPEL installation.

+    dnsdist_package_name: "{{ default_dnsdist_package_name }}"

+The name of the dnsdist package: "dnsdist" on both RHEL and Debian derivates distributions.

+    dnsdist_package_version: ""

+Install a specific version of dnsdist
+NB: The usage of this variable makes only sense on RedHat-like systems,
+    where each YUM repository can contains multiple versions of the same package.

+    dnsdist_install_debug_symbols_package: False

+Install dnsdist debug symbols package.

+    dnsdist_debug_symbols_package_name: "{{ default_dnsdist_debug_symbols_package_name }}"

+The name of the dnsdist debug symbols package.

     dnsdist_acls: []